Will Amazon's New Echo Buds Come For The AirPods T

 Just when you thought Amazon already was doing the most, the tech giant reached a whole new level of extra when it dropped eight new Echo devices yesterday, including a ring, glasses, and earbuds — so now you can literally wear Alexa on your hands, face, and ears.
 The most practical of the bunch are Amazon's new Echo Buds, Alexa's first foray into headphones.

-In addition to all the normal hands-free wireless headphone fixings and fare, what differentiates these buds from other options already on the market (and specifically, Apple's AirPods) is their noise-cancelling feature — made possible with Bose Active Noise Reduction Technology — which can be turned on when the user wants to drown out surrounding noise, a technology previously reserved for more heavy-duty over-ear headphones.
+In addition to all the normal hands-free wireless headphone fixings and fare, what differentiates these buds from other options already on the market (and specifically, Apple's AirPods) is their noise-reducing feature — made possible with Bose Active Noise Reduction Technology — which can be turned on when the user wants to drown out surrounding noise, a technology previously reserved for more heavy-duty over-ear headphones.

 Advertisement